-Hillsborough County Courthouse: What to Expect at Court
+The Hillsborough County Courthouse: What to Expect in Tampa

 The downtown Tampa courthouse complex, including the annex where most criminal cases are called: parking and security, video first appearances in courtroom CR17, and how cases move.